-Join us for the 7th annual WE RIDE SO THEY FLY bike run for Honor Flight New England on Saturday, June 28, 2025 in memory of World War II hero, Paul Holmes.
-Registration begins at 9 AM Manchester Harley Davidson, 100 Technology Dr. Hooksett, NH.
-Ceremony begins at 10:30 and KSU at 11:00 am!
+Join us for the 8th annual WE RIDE SO THEY FLY bike run for Honor Flight New England on Saturday, June 27, 2026, in memory of Frederick "Pat" Walor, from Dracut, MA.
+Registration begins at 9 AM at Manchester Harley Davidson, 100 Technology Dr., Hooksett, NH.
+Ceremony begins at 10:30 and KSU at 11:30am!

 From: MANCHESTER HARLEY DAVIDSON